stealthinator45/DNB-pay-system/README.md

 - Enhanced data integrity and reporting for compliance.

-## 📢 License
+## 📢 License and Acknowledgement

-This project is for educational and organizational use at Sector 9 Hospital, BSP.
-For other use, please contact the authors.
+This project was developed as part of a Vocational Training Program at Bhilai Steel Plant (BSP), under the mentorship and guidance of the C&IT Department.
+All work was carried out exclusively for educational and internal demonstration purposes.

+Ownership of project objectives, data, and direction remains with BSP.
+This repository serves as a non-commercial academic showcase and is not intended for public or production deployment.

+Please do not reuse or distribute this project for commercial or sensitive applications without prior written permission from the respective authorities at BSP.

 ## 🚀 Let’s Connect!